aliencube/azure-openai-sdk-proxy/README.md

         --parameters location=$AZURE_LOCATION
     ```

-## Unit Testing & Integration Testing
+## Unit Testing & Integration Testing & Linting OpenAPI Document

 1. Run the following command to run both unit tests and integration tests at once on your local machine.